Winter safety

 Summer safety

 Fireworks and open air fires can be expected during the warmer months while residents spend time in the outdoors.
 Though these activities are fun and enjoyable, each comes with its own set of risks and hazards.
-It is important to understand and follow safety precautions when enjoying an open air fire or fireworks display.
+It is important to understand and follow safety precautions and Town by-laws when enjoying an open air fire or fireworks display.

-Fireworks safety
+Fireworks

-Open air fire safety
+Open air burning

 Check out our open air fire safety video to learn what you can do to protect your family and home while having an outdoor fire.
 You can also review the Open Air By-law for more information.